Court Records History

 Superior Court of Law for Spotsylvania County (1808-1831)

 Superior Courts of Law were created in 1808, superseding the District Courts, but maintaining the same district structure for criminal and civil cases.
 The courts, established in each county, met twice a year and were presided over by a General Court judge riding a circuit from county to county.
-Consequently, these courts are often referred to as "Circuit Courts", "Circuit Courts of Law" or "Circuit Superior Courts".1
+Consequently, these courts were often referred to as "Circuit Courts", "Circuit Courts of Law" or "Circuit Superior Courts".1

 Superior Court of Chancery for the Spotsylvania District (1814-1831)